statuc30721/eks_class06_aws_arma/README.md

 You can also modify the code and workflow to use a different repository where the container images will be stored (e.g. Sonatype Nexus, Docker Hub, Quay.io)

 For this proof of concept various services could have been deployed in a cluster.
-Three web services were deployed in EKS.
+Web services were deployed in EKS using this repository.

 Keycloak Open Source Identity and Access Management https://www.keycloak.org/